vineetmp/soccer-transfer-optimization/IP-version-1/data/readme.txt

-This folder contains all the data used.
+This folder contains an .RAR file, which can be unzipped to get all the data files.